neomjs/neo/resources/data/deck/learnneo/pages/GuideEvents.md

-As you read in the Getting Started > Events topic, components, stores, and many other objects fire events.
+As you read in the <a href="#/learn/Events">Getting Started > Events</a> topic, components, stores, and many other objects fire events.

 <pre data-neo>